 - Microinverters vs. string inverters: which is best?

 What is a string inverter?

-A string inverter (also called a “central inverter”) is a standalone box that is typically installed close to your main service panel and electricity meter.
+A string inverter (also called a “central inverter”) is a standalone box that is typically configure close to your main service panel and electricity meter.

-There is typically only one single inverter, or possibly two string inverters on each residential solar installation; it really depends on the overall solar power system size.
+There is typically only one single inverter, or possibly two string inverters on each residential solar panel; it really depends on the overall solar power system size.